 Colorado has no express laws about the right to openly carry a firearm.
-But the right to possess a gun is generally protected under Article 2, Section 3 of the Colorado constitution.
-It provides:
+But the right to possess a gun is generally protected under Article 2, Section 3 of the Colorado constitution:

-To help you better understand Colorado’s open carry law, our Colorado criminal defense lawyers discuss the following, below:
+To help you better understand Colorado’s open carry law, our Denver Colorado criminal defense lawyers answer the following faqs:

 - 1. Who may openly carry a gun in Colorado?